Alcohol, young people under 18 and the law

-Anyone under 18 is not allowed to buy alcohol or consume alcohol in a place other than a private house.
+Anyone under 18 is not allowed to buy alcohol or drink alcohol in a place other than a private house.

 It is an offence for a person to:

-- buy alcohol for consumption by a person under 18
+- buy alcohol for someone under 18 years of age

-- send a young person under 18 to get alcohol from a licensed premises
+- send a young person under 18 years of age to get alcohol from a licensed premises

 It is an offence for a licence holder to:

-- sell or deliver alcohol to a person under 18 for consumption on or off the premises
+- sell or deliver alcohol to a person under 18 for drinking on or off the premises

-- sell or deliver alcohol to any person for consumption by a person under 18 either on or off the premises
+- sell or deliver alcohol to any person under 18 years of age, either on or off the premises

-- permit a young person under 18 to consume alcohol in licensed premises
+- permit a young person under 18 to drink alcohol in licensed premises